raprocks/raprocks.github.io/_posts/2020-05-13-lets-begin.md

 	<figcaption> Various components in Termux.</figcaption>
 </figure>

-as you can see, we have a bunch of keys like the Ctrl, Alt, Tab and the Esc button.
+As you can see, we have a bunch of keys like the Ctrl, Alt, Tab and the Esc button.
 We will customize and add to them later on in this post.
 These are very important keys and we need them during operations done on the terminal.
 If you swipe from the left edge of the screen towards the right side you will see the **Keyboard** and **New Session** buttons
-as the name suggests the Keyboard button is used to turn the input from the keyboard on and off by simply vanishing the keyboard form the screen and making it appear.
+As the name suggests the Keyboard button is used to turn the input from the keyboard on and off by simply vanishing the keyboard form the screen and making it appear.
 This is helpful when tapping on the screen wont make the keyboard appear for some reason.
 The New Session button is used to, Create New Sessions, of the terminal which are totally independantly functioning.
 This is useful to edit multiple files on the go instead of closing and reopening or to run an instance of a server in the background.
 You can rename the sessions to make them more identifiable.

 ## Sessions